HIV Instant Test

 - How it works: The test picks up antibodies to the HIV virus.
 Your body produces antibodies as a response to the infection.
 If the test detects antibodies, this means that you have been exposed to the virus.

 To arrange an appointment at a participating Superdrug Health Clinic, call our booking line.
 Our nurses use a rapid finger-prick test, which means you will receive your result without delay.
-Your Superdrug nurse will take a small blood sample and explain your test result.
+Your Superdrug nurse or pharmacist will take a small blood sample and explain your test result.
 If you prefer to take a HIV finger prick test from home, you can order a HIV test kit from Superdrug Online Doctor.
-The test must be taken more than 3 months after sex to get accurate test results.
+The test must be taken more than 4 weeks after sex to get accurate test results.

 HIV is transmitted during sex and does not necessarily cause any symptoms within the first months or even years after the infection.
 The only way to know for sure whether you are HIV positive or not, is to take a test.
 The Superdrug HIV test is quick, simple and will give you peace of mind.
-It also ensures, that you receive treatment immediately, should your test result be positive.
+It also ensures that you can seek treatment immediately, should your test result be positive.
 Early treatment is vital to suppress the virus and allow HIV patients to live a healthy life.
-If diagnosed early, people carrying the HIV virus can lead a normal life and reach a high age.
-However, if HIV is not diagnosed, the virus spreads and leads to AIDS.
-Once the infection has broken out, it is difficult to treat and control.
+If diagnosed early, people carrying the HIV virus can lead a normal life and life expectancy is now near normal .
+However, if HIV is not diagnosed, the virus spreads and leads to AIDS (the health conditions caused by the HIV virus).
+Once the infection has broken out, it can be difficult to treat and control

-If you have had unprotected intercourse, you should take an HIV test.
-After infection, it can take 90 days for the virus to show in a blood test.
-If you do an HIV test less than 90 days after the date you believe you may have been infected, you need to repeat the test to confirm your initial result.
+If you could have been exposed to HIV, you should take an HIV test.
+HIV is transmitted through bodily fluids (blood, vaginal fluid, semen, anal mucous and breast milk), so you could get HIV from unprotected sex or sharing needles with a person who is infectious.
+After infection, it can take 90 days for the virus to show in this blood test.
+If you do this HIV test less than 90 days after the date you believe you may have been infected, you need to repeat the test to confirm your initial result.

 The HIV finger prick test is a quick HIV blood test and is 99.96% accurate.
 It is a same day HIV testing option and you receive your result immediately, so you won’t have to wait for your result.
 The HIV finger prick test is not painful, you will merely feel a little prick of the needle.
 The test detects HIV antibodies in the blood sample taken during the test.
 If HIV antibodies are found, the test result is positive and indicates that a HIV infection is present.
 If no HIV antibodies are present, your test result is negative, which means you do not have HIV.